g-clef/g-clef.github.io/lab/hardware.md

 Assembling the picocluster turned into a bit of a [challenge](/lab/picocluster_20_notes.html) , however.

+One note on the picocluster beyond its assembly: because the pi's are using external storage (see below), they pull more power than a vanilla PI4 would.
+It turns out that the PicoCluster doesn't supply *quite* enough power for all of the pi4's to run under load *and* power an external hard drive.
+What I ended up doing was turning off the built-in switches in the picocluster, and connecting all of the raspberry pi's directly to my lab switch.
+Doing that gave the cluster a bit more power, which allowed the cluster to be more stable in the long run.

+If you're curious what it looked like when a node couldn't get enough power, what I was seeing was some nodes would drop connections from the network while I was working with them.
+So, they would still show up as having a dhcp lease but all ssh connections to them would fail (which made remote administration of them a challenge).
+The node that would fail was seemingly random (different nodes in different stacks in the cluster), so I assume it was random based on availability of power.
+Turning off the switches made the problem go away, so I feel somewhat justified in that assumption. (it was either power or the switches sucked.)

 #### NAS Storage

 Since I want to treat the servers as basically disposable, all the actual data needs to live somewhere else.